Academy Advocacy on Modifier 25

-- We encourage you to reach out to your local Anthem contacts to advocate at the state level, while the AAO-HNS addresses this policy at the national level.
+- We encourage you to reach out to your local payer contacts to advocate at the state level, while the AAO-HNS addresses this policy at the national level.

-- The Academy Template Letter and the Academy Advocacy Statement for E/M and Modifier 25 may be helpful as you reach out to your local Anthem contact.
+- The Academy Template Letter and the Academy Advocacy Statement for E/M and Modifier 25 may be helpful as you reach out to your local payer contacts.

-- If you wish to share any successes or specific challenges while working with your state contacts, please reach out to Claudia Vasquez, MS, Senior Manager of Health Policy, at email@example.com.
+- If you wish to share any successes or specific challenges while working with your state contacts, please reach out to Claudia Vasquez, MS, Senior Manager of Health Policy & Advocacy, at firstname.lastname@example.org.

 What are the Next Steps for the AAO-HNS?

-- The Academy will continue to advocate to Anthem to reverse this policy completely, and work collaboratively with other impacted societies to ensure our efforts are coordinated.
+- The Academy will continue to advocate to other national payers to reverse this policy completely nationwide, and work collaboratively with other impacted societies to ensure our efforts are coordinated.